oddstream/lsol/README.md

 You cannot move cards from a foundation pile.
 Most sources I've read explicity ban moves from the foundations, so I've implemented a blanket ban.
 There's always undo, if you've got into a bad situation.

-Single-tapping a card will not send that card to an empty tableau pile.
-Empty piles are too precious to be so casually used up.

-Movable cards are not highlighted.
+Movable cards are not highlighted unless you ask for help by tapping the lightbulb icon.
 For the longest time, I thought that highlighting movable cards was a neat feature, but I now realize that this feature ruins the essence of most games.
 In trying to replicate and assist the feeling of playing with real cards, this feature is a step too far.

 ### What's with the discard piles?